 The number of fixed-rate mortgages in Ireland has been steadily increasing since the beginning of 2015.

-In fact, over 70% of new mortgages here are now fixed, but are they the best option for prospective buyers at the moment?
+In fact, well over 70% of new mortgages here are now fixed, but are they the best option for prospective buyers at the moment?

 A fixed-rate mortgage is a home loan that has the same interest rate every year for an agreed period of time.